-How can we promote more empathy for the other species on the planet with fashion?
-Can we see the world from a non-human perspective by dressing up and becoming an insect, a plant, or an animal?
+How can we promote more empathy for the other species on the planet using fashion?
+Can we see the world from a non-human perspective by dressing up and becoming an insect, a plant or an animal?

 With these questions, Mediamatic and Amsterdam Fashion Academy challenged the new students of the BA (Hons) degree programmes in designing garments inspired by biodiversity during the Induction Week 2021.